neevek/UIView-Visibility/README.md

 UIView+Visibility
 =================

 In iOS with AutoLayout, there is no intuitive support for truly hiding a view, setting `UIView.hidden=YES` only causes the view to be invisible, the space is still occupied by the *hidden* view, in some cases this is not desired.
-In Android, we have `View.setVisibility(View.GONE)` to truly hide a view, this project provides two methods to achieve just that.
-With the nature of AutoLayout, we have to manually clear the margins of the view to our needs in real use cases(either left, top, right or bottom, or any combination of them), so two method calls is needed.
+In Android, we have `View.setVisibility(View.GONE)` to truly hide a view, in iOS with AutoLayout, in some cases, we may need to manually specify which directions of margins to clear or restore through the `affectedMarginDirections` argument.

 ![](https://raw.githubusercontent.com/neevek/UIView-Visibility/master/images/demo.gif)